joelouthan/theologic.us/content/posts/here-is-love/2018-07-02-here-is-love-romans-830d-glorified.md

 It is the salvation and glorification is what I call the sheer madness of God.
 For I try to peer deeply into the brightness of his holiness and redemption and love and above all, glory, that surely I will go mad for it does not make sense.

 For you see, it is not just that God thought of us before the foundations of the world.
-It is not just that he spoke and cut through the darkness of my sin and my death so that I would be *fully *alive.
+It is not just that he spoke and cut through the darkness of my sin and my death so that I would be *fully* alive.
 It wasn’t just that He would send His only begotten Son to live for me, die for me, raised from death for me, and then glorified for me.

 No!
-My Lord and my God, who is the perfect maximum of everything, is completely, all-time, and never ever surpressing Himself, has the wherewithal and the audacity to glorify me with him.
+My Lord and my God, who is the perfect maximum of everything, is completely, all-time, and never ever suppressing Himself, has the wherewithal and the audacity to glorify me with him.

 For me, who came into this world naked and helpless.